skroggel/TwitterAnalyser/readMe.md

 In the concrete case of application, the list of members of the German Bundestag was used as available on www.bundestag.de.

 The importer then searches the given contact list for links to detail pages based on a definable pattern.
 On the detail pages the importer then searches for links to Twitter accounts and imports the found Twitter account-names into the database.
+If the importer does not find a link to a Twitter account, an attempt is made to find the clear name on the detail page and to get a Twitter account using the Twitter API.

 In order to keep the load on the target server low and to avoid a blocking of the IP, the links to the detail pages are processed bit by bit.
 For this reason it is necessary to set up a cronjob.